akheron/jansson/doc/apiref.rst

 .. cfunction:: int json_object_set(json_t *object, const char *key, json_t *value)

-   Set the value of *key* to *value* in *object*. *key* must be a valid terminated UTF-8 encoded Unicode string.
+   Set the value of *key* to *value* in *object*. *key* must be a valid null terminated UTF-8 encoded Unicode string.
 If there already is a value for *key*, it is replaced by the new value.
    Returns 0 on success and -1 on error.

 .. cfunction:: int json_object_set_new(json_t *object, const char *key, json_t *value)